-DOE also oversees the treatment and disposal of about 90 million gallons of radioactive waste from the nation's nuclear weapons program.
+- DOE also oversees the treatment and disposal of about 90 million gallons of radioactive waste from the nation's nuclear weapons program.
 Most of this waste is stored in tanks at 3 DOE sites.
 According to federal law, certain high-level mixed waste must be vitrified—a process in which the waste is immobilized in glass—and disposed of in a deep geologic repository.
-However, DOE estimates that about 90% of the volume of this waste contains about 10% of the radioactivity and is therefore considered to be low-activity waste, which experts believe may be safely treated and disposed of with methods other than vitrification.
+However, DOE estimates that about 90% of the volume of this waste contains about 10% of the radioactivity.
+DOE considers this portion of the waste to be low-activity waste, which experts believe may be safely treated and disposed of with methods other than vitrification.
 Nevertheless, DOE plans to vitrify a portion of this low-activity waste at its Hanford Site in Washington State but may face challenges starting operations of a treatment facility to do so.
-In addition, DOE may be able to reduce certain risks and save tens of billions of dollars by adopting alternative approaches to treating and disposing of a portion of its low-activity radioactive waste.
-DOE has also faced challenges designing and building high-level waste treatment facilities at its Idaho National Laboratory.
+In addition, DOE may be able to reduce certain risks and save tens of billions of dollars by adopting alternative approaches to treating and disposing of a portion of Hanford’s low-activity radioactive waste.
+DOE has also faced challenges designing and building high-level waste treatment facilities at Hanford and Idaho National Laboratory.
 Additionally, the United States will continue to generate new high-level defense waste as a result of its ongoing weapons program and efforts to modernize the nuclear stockpile.

 The Partially Constructed Hanford Pretreatment Facility in Washington State, 2013 and 2020

 - Transuranic nuclear waste is waste contaminated by nuclear elements heavier than uranium, such as diluted plutonium.
 The United States has only one deep geologic repository for the disposal of defense-related transuranic waste—the Waste Isolation Pilot Plant (WIPP) near Carlsbad, New Mexico.
-However, DOE has experienced challenges constructing a new ventilation system and may face delays in expanding WIPP to dispose of all defense transuranic waste, and is still recovering from accidents in 2014 that resulted in suspending operations.
+However, DOE has experienced challenges constructing a new ventilation system and may face delays in expanding WIPP to dispose of all defense transuranic waste.

 Underground tunnel at the geologic repository for defense waste in New Mexico